Home

 Urinary incontinence can be behavioral, but there is often a medical cause.
 Urinary incontinence in young dogs may be congenital (hereditary), particularly in Siberian Huskies, Miniature Poodles, Labrador Retrievers, Collies, Welsh Corgies, Wire-haired Fox Terriers, and West Highland White Terriers.
 The condition is usually due to other causes in older dogs.

-It is a good idea to keep a record of when or when your dog does not urinate if you suspect that a problem exists so that your veterinarian can make a more precise diagnosis.
+It is a good idea to keep a record of when your dog does and does not urinate if you suspect that a problem exists so that your veterinarian can make a more precise diagnosis.
 Then compare the pattern of urination or incontinence to the list below.

 Types of Canine Urinary Incontinence